Skip to content

 Navigating platform power: From European elections to the regulatory future

-For the first time since the new EU rules on digital services and markets came into force, an EU-wide election took place.
-Six weeks later, it’s time to take stock.
+The month of June 2024 was the occasion for the first EU-wide election since the new EU rules on digital services and markets came into force.
+Six weeks after the ballots were cast, Ann-Kathrin Watolla and Matthias C. Kettemann took stock.
 How are the new EU rules against platform-based challenges for democracy working in real life conditions?
 Has the vaunted Digital Services Act (DSA) worked in terms of navigating platform power?
 This article shows that the challenges of implementing the DSA have only just begun to emerge.

 The anticipated wave of digital challenges

-In the weeks leading up to the European elections, news outlets, researchers, authorities, and civil society actors alike warned against an anticipated wave of disinformation.
-Taking place in early June 2024, EU elections are a “a flagship of European democracy”, as the European Parliament puts it.
+In the weeks leading up to the European elections, news outlets, researchers, authorities and civil society actors alike warned about an anticipated wave of disinformation.
+Held most recently in early June 2024, EU elections are “a flagship of European democracy”, as the European Parliament puts it.
 However, experts across the globe feared the very real possibility that actors both inside and outside the European Union would try to undermine the democratic processes of European elections.
-Their main concern was about the dissemination of false information about voting procedures, and the sowing of division and polarisation within the EU.
-Apart from disinformation, the NGO Democracy Reporting International (DRI) identified hate speech, foreign interference, and Paid Political Ads (PPAs) as the most dominant digital threats to the EU elections.
-However, if there is one thing we can learn from DRI’s stakeholder meeting, it is that these threats do not come in one massive wave, but rather as separate, smaller surges that slowly try to erode the foundations of democratic discourse.
+Their main concern was about the dissemination of false information about voting procedures and the sowing of division and polarisation within the EU.
+Apart from disinformation, the NGO Democracy Reporting International (DRI) identified hate speech, foreign interference and paid political ads (PPAs) as the most dominant digital threats to the EU elections.
+However, if there is one thing we can learn from DRI’s stakeholder meeting, it is that these threats do not come in one massive wave but rather as separate, smaller surges that slowly try to erode the foundations of democratic discourse.
 In an effort to halt these highly dispersed attacks, projects like Elections24Check, with its fact-checking database ahead of the 2024 EU elections, are important to counterbalance online disinformation online.

-Now that the elections are behind us, it is safe to say that the anticipated massive wave did not wash over the EU.
+Now that the elections are behind us, we can safely say that the anticipated massive wave did not wash over the EU.
 According to the European Digital Media Observatory’s (EDMO) Task Force on the EU Parliament elections, there were no major disinformation incidents.
 Is this good news?
 Not quite.
 Just because there were no radical accounts of disinformation does not mean that the digital threats identified by DRI have not become a reality.
 Let’s take disinformation as an example.
-Correctiv and DRI have identified that chatbots have provided misinformation about the EU elections.
-Irrespective of the chatbot used, whether it be Google Gemini, Microsoft Copilot, or ChatGPT, accurate information about the voting process was not always provided.
+Correctiv and DRI have identified how chatbots provided misinformation about the EU elections.
+Irrespective of the chatbot used – be it Google Gemini, Microsoft Copilot or ChatGPT – accurate information about the voting process was not always provided.
 This is all the more alarming as people also use chatbots like a search engine.
 As DRI reminds us, “when voters are wrongly informed on electoral requirements, they may be deterred from voting (for example, thinking it is more complicated than it is), miss deadlines, or make other mistakes.
 In short, this unintentional misinformation can impact the right to vote and electoral outcomes.”
 (DRI, p.
 2) This is why navigating platform power is crucial to protect democratic principles.

-But it’s not just chatbots that have provided disinformation around the EU elections, studies also show a variety of specific disinformation narratives.
-These often include targeting politicians, anti-EU sentiments or fake election results.
+But it’s not just that chatbots provided disinformation around the EU elections; studies also show a variety of specific disinformation narratives.
+These often include targeting politicians, anti-EU sentiments or fake election results

 Problems – meet laws

 As the DSA has been in force for five months now, this would mean that platforms are now obliged to develop measures to counter the digital threats mentioned above.
 However, as a recent study suggests, we may not be quite there yet.
-Looking at the five very large online platforms (VLOPs) Facebook, Instagram, TikTok, X and YouTube, the study conducted by the Spanish fact-checking portal Maldita found that in 45% instances of disinformation content, no visible action was taken by the platforms.
-With digital platforms as the “primary public opinion battleground”, this is not something to be taken lightly.
+Looking at the five very large online platforms (VLOPs) – Facebook, Instagram, TikTok, X and YouTube – the study, conducted by the Spanish fact-checking portal Maldita, found that in 45% of instances of disinformation content, the platforms took no visible action.
+With digital platforms as the “primary public opinion battleground“, this is not something to be taken lightly.
 And while the European Commission continues to open formal procedures against service providers to ensure these obligations are met, we still have a long way to go in navigating platform power to create a safer digital environment.

 Where do we go from here?

-We will showcase preliminary findings from these focus areas in autumn 2024, when our Circle of Friends comes together for the first time.
-With the individual services’ risk assessment to be published around that time as well, we will have a solid basis for better understanding and navigating platform power in the context of the DSA.
+When our Circle of Friends came together for the first time in 2024, these focus areas served as the basis to discuss the DSA-areas in need of further academic research.
+With the individual services’ risk assessments made available around that time as well, this serves as a solid basis for better understanding and navigating platform power in the context of the DSA.

 This post represents the view of the author and does not necessarily represent the view of the institute itself.
 For more information about the topics of these articles and associated research projects, please contact info@hiig.de.